buhii/buhii.github.io/src/contents/20230226-collecting-information-en.md

 ## A Short List of Sources I Use As An Ordinary Engineer

 In this article, I will share my go-to sources for information gathering.
-While most of them are engineering-related, I will also list miscellaneous ones.
+While most of them are software-engineering-related, I will also list miscellaneous ones.
 I would like to know your similar sources as well.

 <!-- more -->